Foot and ankle

 The elbow is the joint that connects the upper arm bone with the ulna and radius in the lower arm.
 The elbow allows us not only to bend and extend our arm but also to turn our lower arm and hand.
 A robust joint capsule and the ligaments ensure stability.
 Additionally, important nerves run from the neck and shoulder to the hand through the elbow.

-Symptoms may arise if one of the parts of the elbow does not function in the way it should.
+Symptoms may be caused if one of the parts of the elbow does not function in the way it should.

 |Inner elbow pain||Outer elbow pain||Internal elbow pain|